-Aliza Green, the Philadelphia-based cookbook author, journalist and pioneering chef, is the author of twelve highly successful cookbooks including the reader’s favorite in the United States and internationally, Making Artisan Pasta, which was named by Cooking Light as one of their Top 100 Cookbooks of the Last 25 Years.
-Her thoughtful and very useful introduction to meat and meat cutting, The Butcher’s Apprentice, both published by Quarry Books in 2012 with hundreds of clear and informative photographs by renowned food photographer, Steve Legato.
+Aliza Green, the Philadelphia-based cookbook author, journalist and pioneering chef, is the author of thirteen highly successful cookbooks including the reader’s favorite in the United States and internationally, Making Artisan Pasta, which was named by Cooking Light as one of their Top 100 Cookbooks of the Last 25 Years.
+Her thoughtful and very useful introduction to meat and meat cutting, The Butcher’s Apprentice, was published by Quarry Books in 2012 with hundreds of clear and informative photographs by renowned food photographer, Steve Legato.
 Her equally informative guide to fish and seafood, The Fishmonger’s Apprentice, was published in 2011, also by Quarry Books.
-She is now at work on The Soupmaker’s Kitchen, will be on bookshelves in the next few weeks and is available now on Amazon for preorder.
+Her newest book, The Soupmaker’s Kitchen, will be on bookshelves in the next few weeks and is available now on Amazon for preorder.

 Her Field Guide to Meat: How to Identify, Select, and Prepare Virtually Every Meat, Poultry, and Game Cut (Quirk Books 2005) earned top praises from Food & Wine and Real Simple.
-Her Field Guide to Produce: How to Identify, Select, and Prepare Virtually Every Fruit and Vegetable at the Market (Quirk Books 2004), was highly regarded by the New York Times, Newsday, Men’s Health, Shape and the Houston Chronicle.
-With the growing success of the series, her Field Guide to Herbs & Spices (Quirk Books 2006) and Field Guide to Seafood (Quirk Books 2007) are the latest entries in this popular series, a must on the shelves of food writers and editors.
+Her perennially popular Field Guide to Produce: How to Identify, Select, and Prepare Virtually Every Fruit and Vegetable at the Market (Quirk Books 2004), was highly regarded by the New York Times, Newsday, Men’s Health, Shape and the Houston Chronicle.
+Field Guide to Herbs & Spices (Quirk Books 2006) and Field Guide to Seafood (Quirk Books 2007) are musts on the shelves of food writers and editors and other culinarians.

-Before her career as a cookbook author, Green wrote popular weekly food columns for both the Philadelphia Inquirer and the Philadelphia Daily News.
-Her writing has also appeared in The Washington Post, Cooking Light, Fine Cooking, Prevention, IACP Food Forum, Philadelphia Magazine, and The National Culinary Review.
+Green wrote popular weekly food columns for both the Philadelphia Inquirer, the Philadelphia Daily News, and Cooking Light.
+Her writing has also appeared in The Washington Post, Fine Cooking, Prevention, IACP Food Forum, Philadelphia Magazine, Nuvo, Clean Eating, and Jewish Women International.
 Green has conducted numerous cooking classes, had many television appearances and radio interviews, and is a highly reputed television and print food stylist.

-As one of the pioneer chefs who helped make the city of Philadelphia a dining destination, Green began her career in the mid-1970′s as Executive Chef at the renowned Ristorante DiLullo, where her culinary achievements landed the restaurant a prestigious four-star rating.
+As one of the pioneer chefs who helped make the city of Philadelphia a dining destination, Green’s career took off in the late-1970′s as Executive Chef at the renowned Ristorante DiLullo, where her culinary achievements landed the restaurant a prestigious four-star rating.
 In 1988, The Philadelphia Inquirer inducted Chef Green into its Culinary Hall of Fame, citing her as one of the ten most influential people in the city’s food industry for her uncompromising efforts at Ristorante DiLullo, Apropos, an influential Mediterranean bistro, and the White Dog Café, where she developed the ever-popular restaurant’s deliciously regional menu by working with local farmers.

 Green cites her childhood, which she spent traveling and living abroad, as the inspiration for her culinary pursuits.
 She has been reading about, writing about and preparing and perfecting food for most of her life.
 In 1975 she opened a catering business, which served as her professional start.
 She worked as a chef for fifteen years then began writing for periodicals, newspapers and books, television food stylist, and culinary consultant to restaurants, hotels, caterers and food companies.
 Her dream is to continue cooking, traveling, and learning while sharing her knowledge and enthusiasm with others through conducting special programs, writing cookbooks and leading culinary tours in the Mediterranean region.